jcs-instructor/mobtimer/proposal-display-time.md

   - [x] Rename frontend mobTimer variable as frontendMobTimer
   - [x] Remove MobTimer.resume() and just use .start()
   - [x] Rename \_whenStartedInSeconds as \_whenLastStartedInSeconds
-- [ ] Change Timer.tsx to use secondsRemaining & setSecondsRemaining (not minutes & setMinutes and seconds & setSeconds)
 - [x] Deduplicate 2 copies of MobTimer (newest should be in frontend) & move MobTimer class to mobtimer-api (shared)
 - [x] Change Timer.tsx to use MobTimer to fix 0:0 issue etc. (should be 00:00)
 - [ ] Move timer from App.tsx to Room.tsx